Nice Dancer: Racing career

 At age four, Nice Dancer won the Dominion Day Handicap and the Canadian Maturity Stakes before being retired to stud duty.

 Stud record

 He stood in Canada from 1974 to 1978 during which time he sired seventy-six foals out of which nine became stakes winners.
 His most notable offspring was Fiddle Dancer Boy, winner of the 1981 Queen's Plate.
-Sent to a breeding farm in Japan, Nice Dancer sired nine more stakes winners before his death at age twenty-eight in 1997.
-He is the damsire of Glide Path, winner of the 1995 Stockholm Cup International, Sweden's most important race.
+Sent to a breeding farm in Japan, Nice Dancer sired nine more stakes winners, most notably Nice Nature, before his death at age twenty-eight in 1997.
+He is the damsire of Glide Path, winner of the 1995 Stockholm Cup International, Sweden's most important race, as well as JRA Hall of Fame inductee Tokai Teio.